 During the time frame of the following complaints, Mr. Smalbach worked for Gunn Allen Financial until June 2008, and Summit Financial Group/Summit Brokerage Services, Inc. After June 9, 2008, Mr. Smalbach was no longer registered to sell securities in Florida and obtained employment with Transfer Technologies International, Inc.

-During the course of this investigation, 36 complainants/couples were interviewed (only 33 were included as victims due to statute of limitations).
-The majority of the complainants were senior citizens and contained common factors.
-Mr. Smalbach concealed the true facts and risks to the investors with the various investment products.
-A majority of the investments required the investors to meet the suitability requirements of an accredited investor to qualify to participate in the investment.
+During the course of this investigation, 36 complainants/couples were interviewed.
+The majority of the complainants were senior citizens.
+In all of these interviews, there were several common factors in their complaints against Smalbach.
+In sum, Mr. Smalbach concealed the true facts and risks to the investors with the various investment products.
+A majority of the investments required the investors to meet the suitability requirements of an “accredited investor” in order to qualify to participate in the investment.
 However, the majority of complainants did not meet the investor suitability requirements.
 The majority of the complaints involved high risk investments such as Provident Shale Royalties, Royale Energy, AXA Equitable-Variable Annunity, Jackson National-Variable Annuity, and Transfer Technologies International- Stock Certificates and Promissory Notes.

 Mr. Smalbach fraudulently induced the victims to sign blank documents, which he completed himself, for the purpose of qualifying the victims for investments that were unsuitable for them.
 He intentionally failed to provide them with a prospectus knowing that if he did, the information contained therein would directly contradict the representations he had already falsely made about these investments.